princessbleach/Zoe-GPs-Writeup/README.md

 (*Figure.
 BP_ArchetypeComponent Event Graph.*)

 Cooldowns were implemented to prevent voice lines from being triggered repeatedly in quick succession.
 Each category was given a delay before it could be played again.
-These cooldowns could be adjusted per line in the Data Asset.
+These cool downs could be adjusted per line in the Data Asset.
 This reduced audio overlap and ensured voice lines remained clear and impactful, particularly in multiplayer.

 An **Apply Archetype** function was used to initialise each player’s setup, assigning meshes, animation settings, and voice data.
 Animation montages were triggered alongside voice lines to maintain consistency between audio and visual feedback.